hackdaworld/gmote/README.md

 The size of the SMD parts was chosen to be 0805 (2012) and hand soldering pads were used for the resistors and capacitors so you can DIY at home with a low cost soldering iron.
 Caution: Patience required!

+:warning: :warning:
+The ATMega based boards are missing a pullup at the chipselect signal of the LoRa modem.
+Please find details and a workaround in the [firmware section](#firmware).
+:warning: :warning:

 ### Battery

 The popular JST connector is used to connect the battery.